CEDCCloud/Users_Guide/README.md

 Users_Guide
 ===========

-Users' guide for the Cloud Area Padovana
+Users' guide for the CEDC Cloud